 The shop never pays rent, but fairly uses vacant spaces in order to provide to citizens a place for a daily and communal kind of sustainability, one that tackles at once the environmental, the economical and the psychological aspects of consumption.
 In a Hyperburgers, pre-exhisting practices can juxtapose and new protocols can be experimented.

-Welcome to a supermarket entirely run by consumers, filled with self-organized food.
-There’s no middle man here: we pay each other directly.
-But money is not enough to buy!
-In this shop, to be able to take, we need to give something back, be it food, time or packaging.
+to a supermarket entirely run by consumers, filled with self-organized food.
+There’s no middle man here: we supply and pay each other directly.
+The shop does not apply any surcharge on the goods, but asks that whenever we take, we need to give something back, be it food, time or packaging.

 Photography by Femke Reijerman.

-In this utopian store, the consumers are the ones who put the food on the shelf, via different scenarios: it can be leftovers, self-grown, self-made, or even self-imported products.
+In this store, the citizens-consumers are the ones who put the products on the shelf, via different scenarios: they can be self-grown, self-made, self-supplied, self-salvaged and self-repackaged.

 Maybe you’re leaving town and your fridge is full of leftovers or you know a bakery who throws away fresh bread every day.
 Maybe you grow your own herbs or know a permaculture garden outside town.
 Maybe you knead and bake your stress away every week.
 Perhaps you're the master of vegan mayo or the queen of babaganoush.
 Maybe you are in a foragers club, a dope fermenter, a wise seed collector.
 Or maybe you know a small producer back home who produces affordable and premium extravirgin olive oil.
-Maybe you're not really into food, but a lot into eating.
+Maybe you're not into good food, but a lot into good eating.
+Maybe you collect a lot of jars, keep your wine corks, wash your yoghurt baskets, fold your paper veggie bags.
+You can bring those too, and we can wash and reuse them.

 Money